davga1/Movie-App/README.md

 fetchPictures.dart:
 _API call for fetching images related to a selected movie._

-fetchActors.dart:_API call to gather information about the cast of a chosen movie, primarily utilized for obtaining their images._
+fetchActors.dart: _API call to gather information about the cast of a chosen movie, primarily utilized for obtaining their images._

+fetchActorImages.dart: _API call to take pictures of an actor_

+fetchActorData.dart: _API call to gather information about an actor_

 * Pages